port-labs/port-docs/docs/guides-and-tutorials/manage-resources-using-k8s-crds.md

 ### Introduction

-Kubernetes provides a great way of extending its API which is via Custom Resource Definitions (CRDs).
+Kubernetes provides a great way of extending its API via Custom Resource Definitions (CRDs).
 CRDs allow you to define your API objects and controllers to manage them.
-This is a powerful feature that allows you to extend Kubernetes to manage any kind of resources.
+This is a powerful feature that allows you to extend Kubernetes to manage any kind of resource.
 This guide will show you how to integrate Kubernetes CRDs with Port and expose them in the Port UI for developers to use.

 :::tip Prerequisites